accounting icon

 What are the Different Types of Trial Balance?

 Bookkeepers and accountants or small business owners use different types of trial balance, depending on the stage of the accounting cycle close.
 Accounting software and ERP systems often generate trial balance reports.
-Some small businesses less efficiently use Google Sheets or Excel worksheets or templates for preparing their trial balance documents.
+Some small businesses use Google Sheets or Excel worksheets or templates for preparing their trial balance documents.

 Three different types of trial balance are: